 This tooth pain treatment is an alternative to the remedy above.
 It is recommended for patients who cannot use the alcohol remedy above.
 Apple cider vinegar has an acidic nature and possesses both antiseptic and anti-inflammatory properties.
 As a result, it will kill any bacteria responsible for tooth pain.
 The Apple cider vinegar is applied the same way as alcohol.

 Using Peppermint Tea, Peppermint Extract, or Peppermint Leaves

 Another home-based tooth pain treatment is peppermint.
 Peppermint can reduce dental swelling, soreness, and pain.
 If you have dental tooth pain, you can chew the fresh peppermint leaves or apply the extract on the painful region to relieve the pain.
 You can also swish some peppermint tea in your mouth for about 20 minutes.

 Other home remedies for Houston TX tooth pain include Vanilla, Almond, Or Lemon Extract; Oils – Tea tree oil, Clove oil, Nutmeg oil, Oregano oil, Sesame oil, Sunflower oil, etc.; Citrus, Onions, Turmeric, etc.

-Remember that home remedies for Houston TX tooth pain only provide a temporary solution for dental tooth pain and should not replace your visit to the dentist.
+Remember that home remedies for Houston TX tooth pain only provide a temporary solution for dental tooth pain and should not replace your visit to the dentist near me.
 Only your dentist can check you and diagnose the actual cause of your dental tooth pain.

 Do you want to know more about emergency dental care, please don’t hesitate to contact us as soon as possible.